antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 #### General Optimizations

-The following general performance changes were made.
+The following general performance changes were made:

 - [runtime #79381](https://github.com/dotnet/runtime/pull/79381) extends emitter peephole optimization and eliminated `mov` in more scenarios.
 - [runtime #82793](https://github.com/dotnet/runtime/pull/82793) folded unreachable cases for `switch` in early phase of JIT, `importer`, and improved throughput up to 0.06%.